panther-labs/panther/docs/gitbook/tutorials/s3-monitoring-fundamentals.md

 ## Conclusion

-In this tutorial, we reviewed the various methods of collecting S3 access logs, creating a handful of detections, searching through collected data, and improving the cloud security posture of your buckets.
+In this tutorial, we reviewed:

+* the various methods of collecting S3 access logs
+* creating a handful of detections
+* searching through collected data
+* and improving the cloud security posture of your buckets.

 The result is a more secure environment with added visibility.
-If you have your own helpful patterns

 ### References